Culture, Capital and Copycats in a Globalizing Burnerverse

 Yet, for all its contradictions, this spectacle may harbor the seeds of its own transcendence, if Marx, Debord or even Uncle Larry are to be trusted.
 Everyone in the room is part of this story.

 Let’s remember such a future as we face ourselves and our robot overlords, and hope that no authoritarian party-state gifts a grotesque statue of Larry to Portland or San Francisco on his 200th birthday.
-He, and we, deserve to do much better.

 One thought on “Culture, Capital and Copycats in a Globalizing Burnerverse